rezazarchi/FaraNews/README.md

 # Fara News

-Fara News is an Android application developed as part of a job interview task.
-The app allows users to explore and search movie collections.
+Fara News is an Android application developed as part of a job interview challenge.
+The app enables users to seamlessly explore the latest news.

+Built following clean architecture principles, the project is organized into multiple modules, promoting scalability and maintainability.
+It leverages Retrofit for efficient API interactions and utilizes Room for caching, ensuring both fast data retrieval and offline access.

 ## Features

-- **Movie Browsing**: Search movies.
+- **News Browsing**: Fetch data from yesterday until now, sorted by newest first.
+Queries limited to: (Microsoft, Apple, Google, Tesla.)
-- **Bookmarking**: Save favorite movies for quick access.
+- **Bookmarking**: Save favorite news for quick access.
 - **User-Friendly Interface**: Navigate the app with ease, thanks to its intuitive design implemented with Jetpack Compose and based on Material 3.

 ## Installation